 After the “fall” of Adam and Eve, prayer seems to have declined somewhat until their grandson, Enosh, was born.
 At that time (for some unknown reason not stated in the Bible), humanity once again began “praying and worshiping in the name of GOD.”
 (Genesis 4: 26)

 With rare exception, all humanity has prayed in some fashion ever since that time—to God or to gods and idols of their own making.

 What Is Prayer!

-In its distilled essence, the basic definition and purpose of prayer is to maintain open and free, two-way, ongoing conversations with God, bringing us more into alignment with his plans and purposes for our lives and his plans and purposes in the lives of others for whom we pray . . . and enhancing, enriching, and building our growing, eternal relationship with Him.
+In its distilled essence, the basic definition and purpose of prayer is to maintain open and free, two-way, ongoing conversations with God, bringing us more into alignment with his purposes for our lives and his purposes in the lives of others for whom we pray . . . and enhancing, enriching, and building our growing, eternal relationship with Him.

 Effective prayer (James 5: 16) is a highly skilled, focused, transcendent endeavor involving much learning and practice by trial-and-error.
 Effective prayer doesn’t come easily.
 There’s a price to pay—a price of much time and much effort . . . and more time and more effort . . . and more time and more effort.

 In my own limited experience, I have never met an effective pray-er who told me it’s easy to pray or that prayer comes naturally.
 The only Person I know to Whom prayer likely came naturally (but not necessarily easily) was Jesus while He was here on earth in his full humanity.